 Spinal Backrack System

 Through doing a series of exercises approximately 3x a week as required (depending on the severity of the condition) you can learn to manage an ageing spine effectively and not suffer from the symptoms any further without resorting to painkillers and unnecessary surgery.
-If you want further support whilst on the move, gardening, walking etc, you can use our Backrack Belt which treats as you are mobile.
+If you want further support whilst on the move, gardening, walking etc, you can use our Backrack Belt which treats as you carry on with your day.